What is Onshore Wind?

-Wind turbines convert the wind’s kinetic energy into electricity.
-The output depends on the strength of the wind, the size of the blades, their height above the ground, topography, and the proximity of buildings.
+Onshore wind turbines are a renewable energy source that harness the kinetic energy of moving air to generate electricity.
+The output depends on the strength of the wind, the size of the blades, their height above the ground, topography and the proximity of buildings.

-After the desktop feasibility stage onsite wind monitoring is essential to determine the exact annual average wind speed and the turbulence intensity.
-This ensures optimum turbine can be specified to ensure long term, reliable operation.
+After the desktop feasibility stage, monitoring the onsite wind potential is essential.
+This includes determining important factors such as the exact annual average wind speed and the turbulence intensity.
+This ensures the optimum turbine can be installed to ensure long term, reliable and successful operation.

 The average wind speed at the site of installation is naturally a very important factor in the viability of a wind turbine.
 Sites where the average wind speed exceeds 6m/s (13.4mph) are likely to be most suitable.
 Turbines are classified according to the average wind speed they are designed to operate in.
 A wind speed classification of 3 for instance is designed to run at lower speeds.
 They have large rotors to capture as much energy as possible from lower wind speeds.
 A turbine with a wind speed classification of 1 is designed for higher wind speeds and typically will have shorter blades to handle the increased loads, they are usually more expensive.